Product Benefits

 Noise Reduction

 Allows the hearing device to reduce gain (volume) at various frequencies when it hears sounds that it interprets to be non-speech sounds.
 Speech is a complex signal with lots of variations in tonal structure.
-This differs from what is usually perceived as background noise which is generally a steady state noise.
-An example of a steady state noise, for instance, would be a sound a vacuum cleaner makes or an air conditioner.
-Unfortunately, noise reduction does not on its own reduce unwanted speech from people nearby that is best achieved by directional microphone technology.
+This differs from what is usually perceived as background noise, which is generally a steady-state noise.
+An example of a steady-state noise, for instance, would be the sound from a vacuum cleaner or an air conditioner.
+Unfortunately, noise reduction does not on its own reduce unwanted speech from people nearby, which is best achieved by directional microphone technology.

 Directional Microphone Technology

 The "gold" standard when it comes to reducing unwanted noise.
 Essentially, the hearing device has two microphones or two separate openings connected to one microphone.
-In simple terms, sounds collected from the rear opening of the hearing device are "subtracted" from the sound collected by the front microphone and the net result is that the wearer receives greater information from the direction that he or she is looking toward.
-This is an over-simplified explanation of a complex technology which has many variations and can be discussed in more detail with your practitioner.
+In simple terms, sounds collected from the rear opening of the hearing device are "subtracted" from the sound collected by the front microphone, and the net result is that the wearer receives greater information from the direction that he or she is looking toward.
+This is an oversimplified explanation of a complex technology that has many variations and can be discussed in more detail with your practitioner.

 T-Coil

-This enables the hearing device(s) to convert a signal which is carried in a loop of wire often in the floor of churches, government buildings or even cinemas into an acoustic or audible signal which we can understand.
+This enables the hearing device(s) to convert a signal, which is carried in a loop of wire, often on the floor of churches, government buildings or even cinemas, into an acoustic or audible signal that we can understand.
 The same principle is used in some telephones.
 It allows the hearing device wearer to use the telephone without the usual feedback or "whistling" when you place the phone receiver near the hearing device.
-It is important to note that when a T-coil is activated, the hearing device is not using its microphone(s) and therefore you will not hear normal acoustic sounds but rather only what is being transmitted through the loop system or induction coil of the phone.
+It is important to note that when a T-coil is activated, the hearing device is not using its microphone(s), and therefore, you will not hear normal acoustic sounds but rather only what is being transmitted through the loop system or induction coil of the phone.

 Feedback Management

-Essentially allows the hearing device to minimise the annoying whistles that are often present when an object like a hand or hat is placed too close to the device, as with all technology there are various levels of effectiveness.
-Some devices simply reduce the output when feedback is detected which affects the wearer’s listening ability while at the other end of the technology spectrum devices can cancel feedback without sacrificing any gain/output to the wearer.
+Essentially, it allows the hearing device to minimise the annoying whistles that are often present when an object like a hand or hat is placed too close to the device; as with all technology, there are various levels of effectiveness.
+Some devices simply reduce the output when feedback is detected, which affects the wearer's listening ability, while at the other end of the technology spectrum, devices can cancel feedback without sacrificing any gain/output to the wearer.

 Automatic Volume Control